 The coffeeshop phenomenon began in the early 1970's.
 Even back then, the Netherlands realised that the war on drugs was lost and that they needed to find a way of reducing the impact of drugs on their society.
 To that end, they sought to draw a clear line between hard and soft drugs and concentrated their law enforcement effort on hard drugs.
 Those involved in smuggling and trading heroin and cocaine were to be hunted down and prosecuted; those addicted to heroin were to be treated as sick, like alcoholics; and those in possession of cannabis were to be, virtually, ignored.

 The pioneering coffeeshops exploited this situation by openly selling cannabis.
 The first coffeeshop was probably Mellow Yellow founded by Wernard Bruining (the present day shop is in a different location and under new management).
-Another early entry was Rusland but the most famous trailblazer was undoubtedly The Bulldog established in 1975 by a guy called Henk de Vries in a former brothel in the Red Light district.
+Another early entry was Rusland but the most famous trailblazer was undoubtedly The Bulldog established in 1975 by a guy called Henk de Vries in his father's sex-shop in the Red Light district.
 The Bulldog withstood regular busts and kept coming back for more.
 It may not have been the very first but its perseverance established the coffeeshop concept.
 It is still open for business and has now become a tourist attraction in its own right.

 In 1976 the first steps were taken to decriminalise cannabis.
 The law was changed so that the possession of up to 30 grams of cannabis was no longer a criminal offence.
 Coffeeshops, however, remained completely illegal until 1980.
 Nevertheless, they continued to thrive and multiply.